superphy/insilico-subtyping/README.md

 using python virtual environments:

 -   `mkdir phylotyper; git clone https://github.com/superphy/insilico-subtyping.git phylotyper`.
-    Clone the phylotyper git repository into the directory. replacing `phylotyper` with the directory name you want to use for phylotyper.
+    Clone the phylotyper git repository into the directory replacing `phylotyper` with the directory name you want to use for phylotyper.
 Use this directory in subsequent steps.
 -   `virtualenv -p python2.7 phylotyper`.
 Install virtual environment.
 -   `source phylotyper/bin/activate`.
 Activate the virtual enviroment.
 -   `cd phylotyper/`.
 Move into the phylotyper directory.